 However, before the second or third date you could nowadays just ask to look at Credit Karma on his or her phone.
 My Wells Fargo account on my phone will give me my credit score.

 Pretty much the same way you do from any kind of bad credit, you go to work repairing and fixing your credit reports.
 The disputes are still required they just have a different message: “It wasn’t me.”

 I’ve used a credit repair service myself, and I’m an attorney.
-At that time, I didn’t yet know that someone had already written a simple easy to use of Guide to Credit Repair.
+At that time, I didn’t know what to do, so I just hired someone.

-So, why didn’t I just do it himself.
+So, why didn’t I just take some time to learn how to do it myself.
 There’s a simple answer to that.
 Attorneys are busy people, me included.
 For me it’s even a little bit worse than for other attorneys because I like to manage my cases from the start to finish and from the ground up.
 I don’t use paralegals and my wife is my part time receptionist.
 I even answer the phones.
 It streamlines the way I do my legal business and my area of practice is bankruptcy.
 So I know a lot about ruining your credit.
 That’s easy, don’t pay your bills, get sued, have a car repossessed and voila your credit is toast.
 Perhaps, I should have added a picture of a toaster instead of my cat.

 In my law practice I pretty much only take bankruptcy cases, I don’t have a lot of spare time to learn a new kind of case, or at least I don’t have time that I want to devote to learning new types of cases.
 Being a bankruptcy attorney is time consuming enough, especially when you’re also a full time paralegal, full time secretary, and sometimes I have to empty the bins and vacuum.
 I like it, it’s a quiet simple life that I enjoy, I love getting people out of debt.